 The abdominal examination should evaluate for findings that can suggest ileus or peritonitis, including abdominal distension, pain with gentle percussion, abdominal rigidity, or rebound tenderness.
 (See "Evaluation of the adult with abdominal pain in the emergency department", section on 'Physical examination'.)

 General laboratory tests — Laboratory tests are not routinely warranted for most patients with acute diarrhea.
 If substantial volume depletion is present (suggested by signs or symptoms such as dark and concentrated urine), a basic metabolic panel should be performed to screen for hypokalemia or renal dysfunction.
 The complete blood count does not reliably distinguish bacterial etiologies of diarrhea from others but may be helpful in suggesting severe disease or potential complications.
 A low platelet count may prompt concern for the development of the hemolytic-uremic syndrome, and a leukemoid reaction is consistent with the diagnosis of C. difficile infection.
 Blood cultures should be obtained in patients with high fevers or who appear systemically ill.

-Indications — For most patients who do not have severe illness or high-risk comorbidities, it is reasonable to continue expectant management for several days without performing stool cultures.
-However, we obtain standard stool cultures at initial presentation for patients with acute community-acquired diarrhea and the following features (algorithm 1) [7,12,13]:
+Indications — For most patients who do not have severe illness or high-risk comorbidities, it is reasonable to continue expectant management for several days without microbiologic stool testing (either stool cultures or multiplex molecular panel tests).
+However, we obtain microbiologic stool testing for patients with acute community-acquired diarrhea and the following features (algorithm 1) [9,14,15]:

 •Profuse watery diarrhea with signs of hypovolemia